plclauss/Project-Euler--Largest-Prime-Factor/README.md

 <br>
 Here's where the algorithm became a little tricky to understand, but after a short bit of research, I believe this is the message the PDF was trying to convey:
 <br><br>
-*"...Every composite number has a prime factor less than or equal to its square root."* - Retrived from a [Math Stack Exchange Q&A](https://math.stackexchange.com/questions/63276/is-a-prime-factor-of-a-number-always-less-than-its-square-root).
+*"...Every composite number has a prime factor less than or equal to its square root."* - Retrieved from a [Math Stack Exchange Q&A](https://math.stackexchange.com/questions/63276/is-a-prime-factor-of-a-number-always-less-than-its-square-root).
 <br><br>
 The PDF does suggest, however, to start by factoring the even prime, 2, first.
 After, you may calculate the max limit, which would be the square root of the remaining *n*.
 <br>